This purse knitting pattern was dreamt up by me after I fell in love with garter stitch.

 Row 4 – Purl

-Continue this garter stitch until the opening strip measures 1 inch or 2.5cm.
-How broad you want this strip is actually up to you though.
+Continue this garter stitch until the opening strip reaches the desired width.
+Mine is 1 inch or 2.5cm.
 You can do a bit more if you like.
-Once you have reached the height you want, bind off.
+Once you have reached the width you want, bind off.

 Using double-pointed needles, pick up 16 stitches at one of the sides of the bag using the same cream colour yarn.
 Start single ribbing.